-- Does my son/daughter need to state a reserve for every option chosen? - ° No one reserve subject is required.
-Courses may be oversubscribed or may not run due to insufficient demand. - ° Giving a reserve subject allows the Timetabler to best meet your child's requests. - Some people mistakenly see vocational subjects as an easier option, but what are the main differences between these and GCSEs and are they easier? - At Vyners we offer three vocational courses, IT (BTEC), Performing Arts (BTEC) and Sport (Cambridge Nationals) these are robust qualifications that have developed over time.
+Does my son/daughter need to state a reserve for every option chosen?

+- ° No only one reserve subject is required.
+This is because courses may be oversubscribed or may not run due to insufficient demand. - ° Giving a reserve subject allows the Timetabler to best meet your child's requests.

+Some people mistakenly see vocational subjects as an easier option, but what are the main differences between these and GCSEs and are they easier?

+- At Vyners we offer three vocational courses, IT (BTEC), Performing Arts (BTEC) and Sport (OCR Cambridge Nationals).
+These are robust qualifications that have developed over time.
 They are made up of a number of units.
 To complete each unit students' work is assessed along the way, pulling together skills, knowledge and understanding.
-This ongoing assessment allows students to analyse and improve their own performance through their course in much the same way as they would in the workplace. - All teacher assessment is complemented by external assessment to give a clear and robust view of the student's real abilities and performance. - These subjects offer a vocational pathway with more emphasis being placed on practical skills and may be suited to those with particular career routes in mind or who prefer a mix of academic and practical subjects. - ° Vocational subjects are not easier than GCSEs they offer alternative content and assessment practices that are designed for students with an interest in vocational subjects. - How will I know whether my son/daughter is best suited to taking only GCSEs or to combining them with one or more vocational subjects?
-Where can I get more advice? - ° Advice is available from subject teachers, the Year Leader, Mr Lavington, and our Careers Advisor is also available for individual meetings by appointment. - · I've read that certain vocational subjects are equivalent to one or more GCSE(s).
-What does this mean for my son/daughter? - Level 2 vocational subjects are equivalent to 1 or 2 GCSEs dependent upon the number of hours required to complete the qualification.
+This ongoing assessment allows students to analyse and improve their own performance through their course in much the same way as they would in the workplace. - ° All teacher assessment is complemented by an external assessment to give a clear and robust view of the student's real abilities and performance. - [°] Vocational subjects offer a vocational pathway with more emphasis being placed on practical skills and may be suited to those with particular career routes in mind. - [°] Vocational subjects are not easier than GCSEs they offer alternative content and assessment modules that are designed for students with an interest in vocational subjects.

+How will I know whether my son/daughter is best suited to taking only GCSEs or to combining them with one or more vocational subjects?
+Where can I get more advice?

+[°] Advice is available from subject teachers and the Year Leader, Mr Neville.
+Our Careers Adviser is also available for individual meetings by appointment.

+I've read that certain vocational subjects are equivalent to one or more GCSE(s).
+What does this mean for my son/daughter?

+Level 2 vocational subjects hold the equivalent of 1 or 2 GCSEs dependent upon the number of hours required to complete the qualification.
 Studying a larger vocational subject may help students who have a particular career in mind to progress along their vocational pathway.
 Smaller vocational subject qualifications are suited to those who wish to keep their future options open.
-Currently Vyners only offer the vocational subjects that result in 1 GCSE equivalent grade. - What effect will one or more optional vocational subject qualifications have on my son/daughter's applications for Post-16 education, including university? - ° A vocational subject course is just one of the options subject available and on its own will not adversely affect applications to Post-16 education.
-Students who achieve well at KS4 may study A Levels or may continue along the vocational pathway by studying Level 3 vocational subjects (or a combination of both) - ° Over 25% of Level 3 vocational subject holders (A Level equivalent) go on to undergraduate degree courses at university.
+Currently Vyners only offer the vocational subjects that result in 1 GCSE equivalent grade.

+What effect will one or more optional vocational subject qualifications have on my son/daughter's applications for Post-16 education, including university?

+A vocational subject course is just one of the options subject available and on its own will not adversely affect applications to Post-16 education.
+Students who achieve well at KS4 may study A Levels or may continue along the vocational pathway by studying Level 3 vocational subjects (or a combination of both).

+- Each Post-16 course will have its own specific requirements.
+This will typically include Mathematics, English and Science at grade 5 or higher together with a range of other subjects which should ideally include a Humanity and a Language. - [°] For all further education courses, the basic requirement is that each student achieves specific grades in a given selection of subjects. - It should be noted that 20% of Level 3 vocational subject holders (A Level equivalent) go on to undergraduate degree courses at university.

-· To what extent will the school tell my son/daughter which optional subjects he/she should or should not take?
+To what extent will the school tell my son/daughter which option subjects he/she should or should not take?